 I have to make a conscious effort to keep my hands close to her scalp to avoid loose cornrows.
 I would start off good, but as I would get to the end the braid it would loosen up and the cornrow would come away from the scalp, like this:

-I want to leave you with some cornrowing tips I have gotten from my colleagues that I have found them very helpful in my learning how to cornrow.
+I want to leave you with some cornrowing tips I have gotten from my hair friends that I have found them very helpful in my learning how to cornrow.

 “I’d say, don’t worry about your hand technique looking like everyone else. when I first started braiding I thought I was doing it wrong because I didn’t hold my hands like most braiders.
 At the end of the cornrow my braids and their braids looked the same.
 You have to do what’s comfortable to you.”